pivotal-cf/pivnet-resource/metadata/README.md

 * `docs_url` *Optional.* Ignored if `id` is provided.
 A URL for documentation relevant to this image.

 * `system_requirements` *Optional.* Ignored if `id` is provided.
 Additional list of requirements for using this image reference.

-## Helm Chart References

-This can only be used by products that use the harbor registry.

-The top-level `helm_chart_references` key is optional.
-If provided, it is permitted to be an empty array.

-* `id` *Optional.* If provided, it will add the existing helm chart reference to the release.

-* `name` *Optional.* Ignored if `id` is provided.
-Required otherwise.
-Creates a new helm chart reference with the name.

-* `version` *Optional.* Ignored if `id` is provided.
-Required otherwise.
-Creates a new helm chart reference with the version.

-* `description` *Optional.* Ignored if `id` is provided.
-Creates a new helm chart reference with the description.

-* `docs_url` *Optional.* Ignored if `id` is provided.
-A URL for documentation relevant to this helm chart.

-* `system_requirements` *Optional.* Ignored if `id` is provided.
-Additional list of requirements for using this helm chart reference.

 ## Dependency Specifiers